Master-64/Shrek-2.2/README.md

 # Shrek 2.2
 A major full-game mod designed to majorly improve the overall experience, as well as finishing a lot of things the developers likely would've done.
 This mod is majorly in alpha and is not considered to be anywhere close to finished.
-Support past the modified levels should not be expected, as the game will not play as intended.
+Support past the modified levels should not be expected, as the game will likely not play as intended.

 # To play yourself:
-- Clone the entire project with the GitHub Desktop software (provide the URL to this repository)
+- Clone the entire project with the GitHub Desktop software (provide the website URL to this repository)
 - (Install 7-zip if you don't have it) Unzip AllDialog.7z.001 (click "Extract Here") in ..\Sounds
 - Run game.exe in ..\System
-- Have fun :) -- If you run into any issues, report it as an issue on the issues board
+- Have fun :)

+# Known Common Issues
+1a.
+I found an issue, or have something to suggest.
+1b.
+Make a GitHub account, and post your inquiry to the issue board.
+See issue board here: https://github.com/Master-64/Shrek-2.2/issues
+2a.
+The game fails to load when ran, with no crash window.
+2b.
+Check Windows Defender to see if it's blocking the game.
+If it's not that, open `dgVoodoo.conf` in the game `System` folder with a text editor, and set `DisableAndPassThru` to equal `true`.

 # How to help contribute to the project
 If you think you're capable of creating content for Shrek 2.2, whether it be maps, graphics, sounds, scripts or animations, you are needed!
 You can get started by download GitHub Desktop, then cloning this repository with the software.
-From this point, you need to patch your level editor with the 2.2 files (every time a build is pushed just to be safe), which you can do by locating modified files in the 2.2 directory, such as the modified files in the following folders: Animations, Sounds, StaticMeshes, System (only for SH22.u and MPak.u) and Textures.
+From this point, clone the level editor ( https://github.com/Master-64/Shrek2-LevelEditor ) and download the 2.2 branch.
 Once you do that and make your changes, propose an issue to become a contributor, then once you are added as a contributor (if you become verified), you can make a commit to the repository, which can then be reviewed by other modders.
 If you are unsure how to help but want to help, please contact Master_64 in the Shrekciety Discord: https://discord.com/invite/0VEIly8qa8WUZAzV

 If you do not want to modify game files but you still want to provide suggestions for how Shrek 2.2 could be improved, please fill out feature suggestions or bug reports seen on the issue board!